alperengokbak/Java/README.md

 33. I've made up my first recursive function's example.
 I'm trying to calculate fibonacci series with the recursive function.
 34. This practice is including advanced calculator.
 There are eight types of processes.
 Some of them are addition, factorial, power, and more than these.
 35. I've made up examples about exponent numbers.
 I showed three ways to solve, one of them is with void function, the other one's with int function, and the last one is with a recursive function.
+36. I've made the same program before time.
+But this time it's including methods with recursive and iterative functions.
+I showed both solutions.
+37. One more recursive example, That code includes some different rules.
+Every time it decreases 5 and if the number is equal to zero, increases 5 until it is equal to its initial value.

 ### It's my patika.dev account link: [PatikaDev](https://app.patika.dev/alperengokbak)
 ### At the same time, you can reach me at the Linkedin: [Linkedin](https://www.linkedin.com/in/alperen-g%C3%B6kbak-68988a225/)